William Green (journalist)

-William Green is an English journalist and author, best known for his works about investing and personal development.
+William Green is an English journalist and author who writes about investing and personal development.
 He is the author of Richer, Wiser, Happier: How the World's Greatest Investors Win in Markets and Life.

 Early life and education

 William Green was born and raised in London, England.
 He attended Eton College where he studied English literature at the University of Oxford before earning a master's degree in journalism from Columbia University.

 Career

 Green started his career in journalism, writing for publications such as Time, Fortune, Forbes, The New Yorker and The Economist.
-He has also worked as a ghostwriter, co-author, and editor on several books namely, The Education of a Value Investor.
+He has also worked as a ghostwriter.
 He is a senior advisor to the Global Value team at First Eagle Investments.
-In 2021, he published his well known book, Richer, Wiser, Happier.
-The book is a collection of various interviews with over forty prominent investors including Charlie Munger, Howard Marks, and Mohnish Pabrai.
+In 2021, he published Richer, Wiser, Happier, a collection of interviews with over forty prominent investors.